 The interior of the house

 I had the good fortune to examine the interior of this house circa 1974 with my first cousin, who lives near by, and I remember it vividly.
 The stone walls were about two feet thick.
 Going in the doorway shown here, large iron brackets projected from the interior wall so that the door could be barred from the inside with a stout plank.
-(The brackets survived the demolition of the house, and I am trying to obtain photos.)
+Click here for pictures of the hand-forged door hinges, and click here for an example of a more recent commercial door latch from the house.
 The doors, the deep window sills and the fireplace mantels were paneled with fine beveled-edge paneling.
 How such fine craftsmanship was obtained or afforded is a mystery to me.
 The house contained a huge central stone chimney that had fireplaces opening into each downstairs and upstairs room of the main house.
 The stairs, which made at least one, and perhaps several right angle turns on the way up, were located between the fireplace and the outside wall.
 Upstairs, in the last room you come to, brackets were again installed for barring that door from the inside.
 From the two sets of brackets, one is led to believe that the inhabitants were very conscious of the need to provide for in-depth self-defense measures.
 The interior wall surfaces were created by plastering over the the stone walls.
 Since the interior of the stone walls were uneven, the plaster was quite thick in spots, and reinforced with animal hair (we thought it was horse hair).
 Sticks projecting from the stone wall were used to guide the plasterer to achieve a level interior plaster surface.
-The green roof shown in this picture was installed by a former owner Mr. Burkett in the 1960's.
+The green roof shown in this picture was installed by a former owner Mr. Burkett in the 1960s.
 I am guessing that he installed the roof right over the central chimney, because no projecting chimney shows in this photograph.
-Rodney Lee Gibbons’ Lepley website says that Adam Lepley II built the stone house on the original Lepley homestead with the help of 12 Indians.
-My first cousin, who owns the Alonzo Lepley farm next door, told me in the 1970's that by local tradition the stone house was built circa 1810.
+Rodney Lee Gibbons' Lepley website says that Adam Lepley II built the stone house on the original Lepley homestead with the help of 12 Indians.
+My first cousin, who owns the Alonza Lepley farm next door, told me in the 1960s or early 1970s that by local tradition the stone house was built circa 1810.

 1975 photo of the Lepley Stone house

 The above photo was reproduced from volume two of the 2007 book "A Look At Southampton Township Pennsylvania The Way It Used To Be!", with permission of the author.
 The Lepley stone house can be seen in the distance.
 According to the book, this is the "William Kennell farm in the 1920s.
 Formerly known as the Adam Lepley farm.
-Will & his family are gong for a sleigh ride.".
+Will & his family are gong for a sleigh ride."
 Note the large central chimney that is visible in this photograph.
-Also note the addition that no longer existed at the time of the 1975 photo.
+Notice that there is a smaller structure on the near side of the big stone house, this is a smaller stone structure that was gone before my time.

 Notes from other visitors to the farm